att-comdev/valet/README.rst

 Allegro is compatible with OpenStack heat-kilo, cinder-juno, and nova-juno.

-Throughout this document, the following installation-specific items are used:
+Throughout this document, the following installation-specific terms are used:

 - ``$ALLEGRO_HOST``: allegro-api hostname or FQDN
 - ``$ALLEGRO_PATH``: Allegro git repository filesystem path